Approach Considerations

 Arterial Blood Gas

 Arterial blood gas (ABG) measurement provides important information in acute asthma.
-This test may reveal dangerous levels of hypoxemia or hypercarbia secondary to hypoventilation; typically, results are consistent with respiratory alkalosis.
+This test may reveal dangerous levels of hypoxemia or hypercarbia secondary to hypoventilation and, hence, respiratory acidosis.
+However, the typical finding in the early stages of an acute episode is respiratory alkalosis.
 Because of the accuracy and utility of pulse oximetry, only patients whose oxygenation is not restored to over 90% with oxygen therapy require an ABG.
 The clinical picture usually obviates ABGs for most ED patients with acute asthma.

 Venous levels of PCO2 have been tested as a substitute for arterial measurements, and a venous PCO2 greater than 45 mm may serve as a screening test but cannot substitute for the ABG evaluation of respiratory function.